 Liberal arts colleges offer bachelor’s degrees in arts and sciences ranging from scientific fields such as mathematics, chemistry, data science, information science, and statistics to areas of skills such as music, studio art, and performance.

-Additionally, liberal arts colleges typically have strong educational philosophies and focus on student-centered learning.
+Additionally, liberal arts colleges typically have strong educational philosophies and focus on student-centred learning.
 Therefore, they have smaller campuses and class sizes emphasizing seminars instead of lectures and strong connections with graduate schools.

 Career Path Opportunities At Liberal Arts Colleges